elucian/bee/draft/drawing.md

 Keyword  | Description
 ---------|-----------------------------------
-draw     | draw anything that is not a dot plot     | place a dot show     | show canvas hide     | hide canvas wait     | wait a number of seconds erase    | remove a drawing shape scrub    | remove all drawings from a layer
+draw     | put something on a layer show     | show canvas hide     | hide canvas erase    | remove a drawing shape scrub    | remove all drawings from a layer